OpenDataLiteracy/WA-State-Library-2018/EnvironmentalScan/EnvironmentalScanThemes.md

 ### Open data appeals to libraries for internal use and professional development.
 - Can help the library better leverage data to demonstrate value.
 DEMS6, DEMS3
+- ND5 wonders if this is actually one of the best focuses for data management.

 ### Open-data-friendly institutions have staff that are enthusiastic about technology (or at least aren't afraid of it).
 - DEMS1 has strong background in data use.
 - DEMS2a is an enthusiast, and DEMS2 library system has multiple staff members involved in data and digitization.
 - DEMS5
 - DEMS8 already participates in digital literacy training thru State Library
-- Technology-specific staff : ND1 (technology manager), ND3 (part-time associate for tech instruction).
+- Technology-specific staff : ND1 (technology manager), ND3 (part-time associate for tech instruction), ND5 is a data analyst.
 #### ...Or the library doesn't have strong data staffing or capacity, and this is a challenge for open-data efforts.
 - But DEMS10 has staff that aren't necessarily computer-savvy and needed a foundation in online searching and Boolean operators before diving into open data content.
 - ND4 has no data wrangler on staff (or marketing person; staff is generally lean).